symfony/symfony-docs/cookbook/routing/custom_route_loader.rst

 :method:`Symfony\\Component\\Config\\Loader\\LoaderInterface::supports`
 and :method:`Symfony\\Component\\Config\\Loader\\LoaderInterface::load`.

-Take these lines from the ``routing.yml`` in the AcmeDemoBundle of the Standard
+Take these lines from the ``routing.yml`` in the Symfony Standard Edition:
-Edition:

 .. code-block:: yaml

-    # src/Acme/DemoBundle/Resources/config/routing.yml
+    # app/config/routing.yml
-    _demo:
+    app:
-        resource: "@AcmeDemoBundle/Controller/DemoController.php"
+        resource: @AppBundle/Controller/
         type:     annotation
-        prefix:   /demo

-When the main loader parses this, it tries all the delegate loaders and calls their :method:`Symfony\\Component\\Config\\Loader\\LoaderInterface::supports` method with the given resource (``@AcmeDemoBundle/Controller/DemoController.php``) and type (``annotation``) as arguments.
+When the main loader parses this, it tries all registered delegate loaders and calls their :method:`Symfony\\Component\\Config\\Loader\\LoaderInterface::supports` method with the given resource (``@AppBundle/Controller/``) and type (``annotation``) as arguments.
 When one of the loader returns ``true``, its :method:`Symfony\\Component\\Config\\Loader\\LoaderInterface::load` method will be called, which should return a :class:`Symfony\\Component\\Routing\\RouteCollection`